lindseytummond/gifTastic/README.md

 4. When the user clicks one of the still GIPHY images, the gif should animate.
 If the user clicks the gif again, it should stop playing.

-5. Under every gif, display its rating (PG, G, so on).
+5. Under every gif, display its rating (PG, G, etc).

 6. Add a form to your page that takes a value from a user input box and adds it to your array.
 Then make a function call that takes each topic in the array and remakes the buttons on the page.